FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 The __Domain Situation__ contains the details of a specific application domain.
 This level focuses on a specific domain situation, which encompasses a group of target users, their domain of interest, their questions, and their data.
 A domain relates to a particular field of interest of the target users of a vis tool, for example, open access, microbiology, or health care.
 Each domain usually has its own vocabulary for describing its data and problems, and there is usually some existing workflow of how the data is used to solve their (% KG refers to "domain" - change "theirs" to "the users'") problems.
 A group of target users can (% KG could, for example,) be narrowly defined as a handful of people working at a specific company or broadly defined as anybody who does research.

+% KG: new slide from DV23-2_DataViz-Process slide 18/19 "Methods for Understanding the Domain Situation.

 __Domain Validation__ Primary threat is the mischaracterizing (% KG mischaracterization?) of the problem An immediate form of validation is to interview and observe the target audience to verify the characterization (% KG of the task or problem).
 Contextual inquiry is typically better suited for vis designers than silent observation because of the complex cognitive tasks that are targeted.
 One downstream form of validation is to report the rate at which the tool has been adopted by the target audience.
 A tool that is actually used by its intended users has reached a different level of success than one that has only been used by its designers.